entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > Zhu Y. et al. (2022), Character 155.

-> We exclude the median paranuchal plate from the parachal series (Character 154), which runs along the main lateral line.
-Paired median paranuchals are present in some acanthothoracids, e.g., *Romundina*, *Arabosteus* (Olive et al., 2011) and *Sudaspis* (Vaškaninová and Ahlberg, 2017).
-(Zhu Y. et al., 2022)
+> Zhu Y. et al. (2022): "We exclude the median paranuchal plate from the paranuchal series (Character 154), which runs along the main lateral line.
+Paired median paranuchals are present in some acanthothoracids, e.g., *Romundina*, *Arabosteus* (Olive et al., 2011) and *Sudaspis* (Vaškaninová and Ahlberg, 2017)."

 156. Posterior process of the paranuchal plate behind the nuchal plate (dorsal face): (0) absent; (1) present.